Podnation93/Aurora_Invoice/README.md

 ## Features

-### Current Features (v1.0.0-alpha)

-- **Modern UI/UX**: Clean, beautiful interface with dark sidebar navigation and modern design principles
+- **Modern UI/UX**: Clean, beautiful interface with dark sidebar navigation and modern design principles.
-- **Dashboard**: At-a-glance overview of key business metrics
+- **Dashboard**: At-a-glance overview of key business metrics, including monthly income, expenses, and net GST position.
-  - Total income and expenses (monthly view)
-  - Net GST position (payable/refundable)
-  - Pending invoices count
-  - Recent invoice activity
-- **Database Management**: SQLite-based local database with Entity Framework Core
-- **GST Calculation Engine**: Automated GST calculations for Australian businesses
-- **Navigation System**: Easy-to-use sidebar navigation between all main sections

-### Planned Features

-- **Invoice Generation & Management**
-  - Create professional invoices with customizable templates
-  - Support for ABN, customer details, itemized services
-  - Multiple GST rates (10% standard, GST-free items)
-  - Track invoice status (Draft, Sent, Paid, Overdue)
+- **Invoice Management**: Create, edit, and manage professional invoices with customizable templates.
+Track invoice status (Draft, Sent, Paid, Overdue) and export to PDF.
-  - PDF export and printing

-- **Customer Management**
-  - Comprehensive customer database
-  - Store ABN, contact details, address information
+- **Customer Management**: Maintain a comprehensive customer database with contact details, ABN, and address information.
-  - Quick customer selection for invoices

-- **Expense Tracking**
-  - Record business expenses with GST component
+- **Expense Tracking**: Record and categorize business expenses with GST calculations for accurate input tax credit tracking.
-  - Pre-defined and customizable expense categories
-  - Attach receipts and supporting documents
-  - Filter by date, category, or vendor
-  - Automatic GST input tax credit calculations

-- **Tax Tracking (GST)**
-  - Automated GST calculation on invoices and expenses
-  - Net GST position reporting
-  - BAS (Business Activity Statement) support

-- **Reporting**
-  - Yearly Financial Report
-  - Invoice Activity Report
-  - Expense Report by category/vendor
-  - GST Summary Report
+- **Financial Reporting**: Generate key financial reports:
+  - **GST Summary Report**: View GST collected and paid for a selected period.
+  - **Yearly Financial Report**: A complete financial summary for any given year.
+  - **Invoice Activity Report**: An overview of all invoice activity within a date range.
+  - **Expense Report**: A detailed breakdown of expenses by category.

-- **Local Backup & Restore**
-  - One-click backup to local folder
+- **Local Backup & Restore**: One-click backup and restore functionality to keep your data safe.
-  - Easy restore functionality
-  - Scheduled automatic backups

-- **Customization**
-  - Customizable invoice templates
-  - Business logo and branding
-  - Theme colors
-  - Invoice numbering preferences
+- **Robust Architecture**: Built with a modern MVVM architecture, dependency injection, and a service-oriented approach for maintainability and testability.

 ## Technology Stack